PLSysSec/vera/README.md

 Expected time: ~30 minutes

-This script executes the JetStream2 benchmark suite for both versions of firefox and produces a graph comparing the results. **TODO about latency test**
+This script executes the JetStream2 benchmark suite for both versions of firefox and produces an itemized graph comparing the results.
+For display purposes, the individual benchmarks are sorted based on score.
+This may cause the order to differ slightly from the paper, because these benchmarks have a tendency to be noisy.
+On the topic of noise, any large differences in performance between the two should steady out on further runs.

+** Note: We do not reproduce the latency numbers but the graph can be built **

+The results of the latency test can be found in `~/proofmonkey-gecko-dev[-original]/testing/mozharness/build/local.json`, and the graph can be built by running `firefox-latency.py` in the `results` directory.